 That eastern Australia has experienced devastating floods in January 2013, just two years after the horrors of January 2011, comes to me as no surprise.
 These floods are not extraordinary or unexpected events.
 Rather, they are a normal part of the considerable climatic variability experienced in eastern Australia.

-On page 22 of this report I discuss how this climatic variability leads to a cycle of decades-long wetter conditions followed by decades-long drier conditions:
+Page 22 of this report discusses how this climatic variability leads to a cycle of decades-long wetter conditions followed by decades-long drier conditions:

 South-eastern Australia experiences marked climatic cycles of wetter-than-average conditions (these are called Flood-Dominated Regimes, or FDRs) and drier-than-average conditions (these are called Drought-Dominated Regimes, or DDRs).
 FDRs and DDRs can last from 30 to 50 years.

-These cycles are reflected in the Total Annual Flow graph on page 19 of the same report.
+These cycles are reflected in the Total Annual Flow graph below, which comes from page 19 of the same report.
 Because the drier-than-average or wetter-than-average conditions last for a few decades people become used to them, and come to incorrectly believe that the FDR or DDR they are in is ‘normal’ and how things will and should always be.